EstimatedEst. Read Time: 13 minutes

 Of all the Lat Pulldown variations, I’m not sure how this one is still around.

-By performing a Behind the Head Lat Pulldown, you are putting your shoulder complex into a troublesome position.
+By performing a Behind the Head Lat Pulldown, you are putting your shoulder girdle into a troublesome position.

 Play Button